-Land degradation is a driver of climate change through emission of greenhouse gases (GHGs) and reduced rates of carbon uptake (very high confidence).
+Land degradation is a driver of climate change through emission of greenhouse gases and reduced rates of carbon uptake (very high confidence).
 Since 1990, globally the forest area has decreased by 3% (low confidence) with net decreases in the tropics and net increases outside the tropics (high confidence).
-Lower carbon density in re-growing forests, compared to carbon stocks before deforestation, results in net emissions from land-use change (very high confidence).
+Lower carbon density in re-growing forests compared to carbon stocks before deforestation results in net emissions from land use change (very high confidence).
 Forest management that reduces carbon stocks of forest land also leads to emissions, but global estimates of these emissions are uncertain.
-Cropland soils have lost 20-60% of their organic carbon content prior to cultivation, and soils under conventional agriculture continue to be a source of GHGs (medium confidence).
-Of the land degradation processes, deforestation, increasing wildfires, degradation of peat soils, and permafrost thawing contribute most to climate change through the release of GHGs and the reduction in land carbon sinks following deforestation (high confidence).
-Agricultural practices also emit non-CO2 GHGs from soils and these emissions are exacerbated by climate change (medium confidence).
-Conversion of primary to managed forests, illegal logging and unsustainable forest management result in GHG emissions (very high confidence) and can have additional physical effects on the regional climate including those arising from albedo shifts (medium confidence).
-These interactions call for more integrative climate impact assessments. {4.2.2, 4.3, 4.5.4, 4.6}
+Cropland soils have lost 20-60% of their organic carbon content prior to cultivation, and soils under conventional agriculture continue to be a source of greenhouse gases (medium confidence).
+Of the land degradation processes, deforestation, increasing wildfires, degradation of peat soils, and permafrost thawing contribute most to climate change through the release of greenhouse gases and the reduction in land carbon sinks following deforestation (high confidence).
+Agricultural practices also emit non-CO2 greenhouse gases from soils and these emissions are exacerbated by climate change (medium confidence).
+Conversion of primary to managed forests, illegal logging and unsustainable forest management result in greenhouse gas emissions (very high confidence) and can have additional physical effects on the regional climate including those arising from albedo shifts (medium confidence).
+These interactions call for more integrative climate impact assessments. {4.3.2, 4.4, 4.6.4, 4.7}

 Large-scale implementation of dedicated biomass production for bioenergy increases competition for land with potentially serious consequences for food security and land degradation (high confidence).
-Increasing the extent and intensity of biomass production, for example, through fertiliser additions, irrigation or monoculture energy plantations, can result in local land degradation.
+Increasing the extent and intensity of biomass production through e.g. fertiliser additions, irrigation or monoculture energy plantations can result in local land degradation.
 Poorly implemented intensification of land management contributes to land degradation (e.g., salinisation from irrigation) and disrupted livelihoods (high confidence).
 In areas where afforestation and reforestation occur on previously degraded lands, opportunities exist to restore and rehabilitate lands with potentially significant co-benefits (high confidence) that depend on whether restoration involves natural or plantation forests.
-The total area of degraded lands has been estimated at 10-60 Mkm2 (very low confidence).
+The total area of degraded lands has been estimated at 1-6 Mkm (very low confidence).
 The extent of degraded and marginal lands suitable for dedicated biomass production is highly uncertain and cannot be established without due consideration of current land use and land tenure.
-Increasing the area of dedicated energy crops can lead to land degradation elsewhere through indirect land-use change (medium confidence).
-Impacts of energy crops can be reduced through strategic integration with agricultural and forestry systems (high confidence) but the total quantity of biomass that can be produced through synergistic production systems is unknown. {4.1.6, 4.4.2, 4.5, 4.7.1, 4.8.1, 4.8.3, 4.8.4, 4.9.3}
+Increasing the area of dedicated energy crops can lead to land degradation elsewhere through indirect land use change (medium confidence).
+Impacts of energy crops can be reduced through strategic integration with agricultural and forestry systems (high confidence) but the total quantity of biomass that can be produced through synergistic production systems is unknown. {4.2.6, 4.5.2, 4.6, 4.8.1, 4.9.1, 4.9.3, 4.9.4, 4.10.3}